Cphdat3sem2017f/SYS-Week3/README.md

 ##Areas of knowledge and Experiments - Wednesday - 13th December 2017

 **Know**
-- the difference between concrete and abstract knowledge
-- how co-operation with end users can benefit when seeking knowledge in specific areas
-- how knowledge can be obtained through experiments

-**Be able to**
-- assess the importance of having knowledge in various areas
-- relate various areas of knowledge to activities in

 **Ressources**
 * Kensing and Munk-Madsen: Structure in the Toolbox